mattermost/docs/source/process/community-process.rst

       - Bug Report: Try to reproduce, or ask another team member to reproduce
       - Troubleshooting: Request to move to forums
-      - Feature Request: Request to move to feature idea forums
+      - Feature Proposal: Request to move to feature idea forums

 4. Customer Zendesk Issues: